Ali Dia: Career

 Dia was released by Southampton two weeks into his contract.
 Following his release, he went on trial with Port Vale scoring twice in a reserve game against Sunderland.
 After no offer from Vale followed, he briefly played for Conference National side Gateshead, before leaving in February 1997.
 Dia played eight games for the North East outfit, including scoring on his debut in a 5–0 win over Bath City.
 A day after his Gateshead debut, his George Weah hoax was revealed in the national media.
-A 2015 report from the Bleacher Report stated that Dia had also successfully pulled the same ruse on FinnPa and VfB Lübeck.
+A 2015 article from Bleacher Report stated that Dia had also successfully pulled the same ruse on FinnPa and VfB Lübeck.
 He left both clubs following poor playing performances.

-Speaking to the Gateshead Post after the story broke, Dia laughed off the allegations and stated he had recently scored for Senegal in a 3-1 1998 World Cup qualifying win over Guinea.
-However, this claim was not true as Senegal had already been knocked out in the first round of qualifying.
+Speaking to the Gateshead Post after the story broke, Dia laughed off the allegations and stated he had recently scored for Senegal in a 3–1 1998 World Cup qualifying win over Guinea.
+However, this claim was not true as Senegal had already been knocked out in the first round of qualifiers.
 Dia said: "I have been portrayed as a con man and a poor player, but I am neither and intend to prove people wrong.
 Obviously I'm disappointed not to have made it in the Premiership, but I've got faith in my own ability and my only concern now is Gateshead.
 My contract is just until the end of the season.
 But if things go well, who knows, I could stay longer."

-In the short spell from joining Saints to playing for Gateshead, he pocketed £3,500 in signing-on fees.
-Souness later admitted Southampton paid Dia about £2,000 for his 14 days at the club, while Dia received a £1,500 signing-on fee at Gateshead.
+In the short spell between joining Saints and playing for Gateshead, he pocketed £3,500 in signing-on fees.
+Souness later admitted that Southampton paid Dia about £2,000 for his 14 days at the club, while Dia received a £1,500 signing-on fee at Gateshead.
 Dia was eventually transfer listed by Gateshead after a spell of poor form.
 After leaving Gateshead, he had a brief spell at Spennymoor United.

 Personal life

 Dia studied business at Northumbria University in Newcastle, graduating in 2001.
 He received a Master of Business Administration from San Francisco State University in 2003.
 After finishing his education, Dia worked in the business sector in Qatar.
-In 2016, Bleacher Report tracked down Dia and it was revealed that he was living in London.
-He told them that Southampton story was "hurtful" to him and his family but insisted that he was not a liar and that he trained with the Saints for a month and a half where he impressed before making his debut, despite previous reports that he spent less than a week with Southampton before he made his infamous debut.
+In 2016, Bleacher Report tracked down Dia and it was revealed that he was living in London, but was looking to move back to Qatar.
+He told them that the Southampton story was "hurtful" to him and his family, but insisted that he was not a liar and that he trained with Southampton for a month and a half, where he impressed before making his debut, despite previous reports that he spent less than a week with Southampton before he made his infamous debut.